 You cannot sit on an appeals panel for any school that you are or have been involved in the past.
 This is to ensure that the panel can act and can been seen to act, fairly and impartially at all times.

 Panel members receive training regular updates.
 To continue to serve on panels, you must attend these sessions.

 You must be able to approach each appeal with independence and impartiality.
 You must be a good listener and be seen to be listening by asking relevant questions and interested in hearing both sides of the argument.

 You should be able to separate relevant and irrelevant facts and under the Chairman’s guidance come to a reasoned decision.
 Good old fashioned common sense is also a useful tool!

 How much of my time would I have to give?

 Panel sit all year round with appeals being held as and when required.
 Appeals take place during working hours and are usually somewhere local to the schools appeals being heard.

 From September to March, a panel meets roughly every three weeks.
-From April to July this increases to a couple of times a week.
+From April to July this increases three or four panels meeting every day!
 Usually a full day is set aside to hear a number of appeals and each appeal generally takes around 20 – 30 minutes.

 Occasionally, appeals may be heard over a number of days, for example where there are a lot of appeals for a very popular school; however the Clerk to the Panel will always advise this when checking your availability.
 For the summer period, we tend to “book” our panel members a few months in advance.